Beyoncé Puts Her Own Special

 This festive slideshow continues with shots of purple nutcrackers and pretty-in-pink mini-trees.
 She even has some delicious-looking cupcake ornaments.

-To put her own Queen Bey touch on the holiday season, she even got herself a Lemonade Christmas tree covered in lemon decorations.
+To put her own Queen Bey touch on the festive season, she even got herself a Lemonade Christmas tree covered in lemon decorations.
 She ain't sorry — and neither are we.

 This festive slideshow continues with shots of purple nutcrackers and pretty-in-pink mini-trees.
 She even has some delicious-looking cupcake ornaments.

-To put her own Queen Bey touch on the holiday season, she even got herself a Lemonade Christmas tree covered in lemon decorations.
+To put her own Queen Bey touch on the festive season, she even got herself a Lemonade Christmas tree covered in lemon decorations.
 She ain't sorry — and neither are we.

 Advertisement